 2. Integrating the Essential Ideas of the Communicative Approach and Task-Based Language Teaching

 Both approaches attach much importance to the authenticity of language, the design of situations as well as the development of language skills in communication.
 HSK is not an achievement test based on any textbook; it is a proficiency test assessing learners’ language abilities, designed on the basis of the Chinese Proficiency Test Syllabus.
-Bearing this in mind, we are aware that the Course cannot be written in the same way as the existing textbooks which require students to do repeated practice and drills on language points rather than covering every aspect that may be tested.
-Therefore, while ensuring the words and grammar points used are within the Syllabus, we employ different situations to give students a direct sense of how language is used in real life and help them learn and acquire the language through and personal experiences.
+Bearing this in mind, we are aware that the course cannot be written in the same way as the existing textbooks which require students to do repeated practice and drills on language points rather than covering every aspect that may be tested.
+Therefore, while ensuring the words and grammar points used are within the syllabus, we employ different situations to give students a direct sense of how language is used in real life and help them learn and acquire the language through and personal experiences.

-3. Reflecting the Concept of Theme-Based Teaching
+3. Reflecting on the concept of Theme-Based Teaching

 Theme-based teaching is a language teaching activity focusing on the content and the connotation of the text.
-It emphasizes the diversity and richness of content.
-Generally, after a theme is chosen, students will be exposed to materials related to various aspects of the theme, in which way their internalization and understanding of the new content is accelerated; by further probing into the theme, students’ creativity may be developed.
-To relate to students’ reality and broaden their horizon, starting in Book 4, the Course uses themes as leads, each theme divided into smaller themes.
+It emphasises the diversity and richness of content.
+Generally, after a theme is chosen, students will be exposed to materials related to various aspects of the theme, in which way their internalisation and understanding of the new content is accelerated; by further probing into the theme, students’ creativity may be developed.
+To relate to students’ reality and broaden their horizon, starting in Book 4, the course uses themes as leads, each theme divided into smaller themes.
 The themes are interrelated with each other, forming an organic network of knowledge that will stay firmly in students’ memory.